ghamayyameen/pdsnd_github/README.md

 pip install pandas
 ```
 Enter the above commands in the command line, to install the libraries.

+### To Run
+1. Open command line in the folder with the bikeshare_2.py .
+2. In the command line type py `bikeshare_2.py` to run.

 ### Files used
 - chicago.csv
 - new_york_city.csv